Data Upload

 sDMA Results

-Visualize switching points: HRM below threshold, secondary method above.
+Visualise switching points: HRM below threshold, secondary method above.

 No sDMA results yet.
 Follow the steps on the left to apply sDMA switching.